 Generally, corrosive gases can cause harm or damage to human tissue or materials when in contact with moisture.
 In dry environments, corrosive gases have negligible effects on metals.
 In practice however, minute leaks of gases combine with atmospheric moisture to corrode metal containers, valves and fittings.
-All efforts must be made to minimise the contact of corrosive gases with water.
+All efforts shall be made to minimise the contact of corrosive gases with water or moisture of any kind.